rhelmer/webext-experiment-crashme/README.md

 ## How to install this API and WebExtension

-1. Run a non-release build (Nightly or Aurora) version 51 (or newer) build and navigate to [about:debugging](about:debugging)
+1. Run a non-release build (Nightly or Aurora) version 59 (or newer) build.
-2. Choose "Load Temporary Add-on" and select (a file from) the `experiment/` directory in this project.
-You should see a new entry in the list of extensions titled "Experimental Crash API".
+2. Navigate to `about:config` and set the pref `extensions.legacy.enabled` to `true`.
+3. Navigate to `about:debugging`, choose
-3. Choose "Load Temporary Add-on" and select (a file from) the `extension/` directory in this project.
+   "Load Temporary Add-on" and select `manifest.json` in this project.
 You should see a new entry in the list of extensions titled "Crash Me Now!".

 You should see a new toolbar icon that resembles a bomb.
 Click it and your browser will crash by calling `abort()`!